-Note: While adding Java functions, the user has to add a .jar file containing the class defining the functions to the classpath in order to fetch the list of functions.
+Note: While adding Java functions, the user might have to add a .jar file to the classpath in order to fetch the list of functions.
 This can be done through the Include jar to classpath option provided in the Script Information Page.
 Click the browse button and add the required jar file.
-Alternatively, the user can also add the jar to the mapper classpath by adding its path in Test Classpath table in the Mapper preferences page.
-(Details in Chapter 12).